 Entry points for a Group Chat: entry points to joyn chat depend on the approach to integration of messaging defined by the MNO.
-For the "converged inbox approach" refer to 4.1.1 while for the fully integrated messaging approach refer to 4.2.2.
+For the Integrated Messaging approach refer to 4.1.2.

 Service availability: Only users that have been already discovered as joyn enabled can be part of a Group Chat.
 A contact can be added to the Group Chat regardless of their online/offline status.